 - Used a new WordPress theme and updated all the plugins to the latest version

-- Added the terms and conditions and privacy in the footer I noticed that in the old website these links will not visibly clear on the homepage who was missing from Eva the head up and the footer
+- Added the terms and conditions and privacy in the footer I noticed that in the old website these links will not visibly clear on the homepage who was missing from the header and the footer

 - Created consistent headers and layout for each page